Six easy tips to ditch menopausal constipation

 Likewise, a lack of exercise, stress, certain medicines, and even changes to your daily routine can cause constipation.

-It means that constipation is likely to happen to all of us at some point and is even more likely during menopause, when many of these factors collide.
+It means that constipation is likely to happen to all of us at some point and is even more probable during menopause, when many of these factors collide.

 To help you through this frustrating menopause symptom, here are six simple tips to get constipation moving:

 1. Stay hydrated.
 Drinking enough water throughout the day helps keep your stool softer and easier to pass.
 Caffeine is often considered by many as a handy way to move your bowels, but this isn't a good long-term solution.
 It's better to hydrate your way to healthy bowels!
 Reducing alcohol consumption can also help.
-Staying well-hydrated can help with many other menopause symptoms, including constipation.
+Staying well-hydrated can help with many other menopause and constipation symptoms.

 2. Move your body.
 Exercise is key for keeping everything moving, including your bowels.
 If you aren't able to get out for a full-on exercise session, just aim to walk every day if you are able.